sharetribe/flex-docs/src/docs/guides/21-how-to-setup-and-use-stripe/index.md

 ## 1. Create and confirm your free Stripe account

 [Register to Stripe](https://dashboard.stripe.com/register).
-After filling the form you will be asked the question _"How do you want to get started with Stripe?"_.
-You can click _"Skip for now"_ link at the bottom of the page to get directly to Stripe dashboard.
+After filling the form you will be asked the question "How do you want to get started with Stripe?".
+You can click "Skip for now" link at the bottom of the page to get directly to Stripe dashboard.
 Remember to confirm your email address after the registration.

 As you will receive money from your users via your Stripe account, you have to provide some details such as your address and your bank account.
-In the Stripe dashboard, click the Activate your account link in the left menu and fill in all the fields according to the instructions.
+In the Stripe dashboard, click the "Activate your account" link in the left menu and fill in all the fields according to the instructions.
 The activation form varies based on your country.